metavee/python-novice-climate/_episodes/10-cmdline.md

 > ## A File-Checker
 >
-> Write a program called `check.py` that takes the names of one or more inflammation data files as arguments
+> Write a program called `check.py` that takes the names of one or more data files as arguments
 > and checks that all the files have the same number of rows and columns.
 > What is the best way to test your program?
 >